The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/2-building-a-static-web-server-with-middleware.md

 With Express, it is really quick to build your own static web server using the `express.static(filepath)` middleware function.
 You only need 4 lines!

-Suppose we had a React project in a directory called `frontend` and it has its static assets built into a directory called `dist`:
+To experiment with this, use Vite to create a React project called `frontend`.
+Set up the dependencies and then create static assets in the `dist` folder.
+Then, we can add the following to our server application:

 ```js
 // Import the path module to construct the absolute path to the static assets folder